 Cellist Ellie Winter (b.
-1995) is currently completing her studies for a Masters in Music at the Royal Northern College of Music, under the tuition of Nicholas Trygstad.
+1995) has a Masters in Music from the Royal Northern College of Music (2021), and studies under the tuition of Nicholas Trygstad.

 Ellie began her cello studies with Josephine Horder.
 She demonstrated great musical promise from an early age, winning the Marguerite Swan Prize for Cello aged twelve.
 She was awarded places in numerous prestigious youth orchestras, including the National Children’s Orchestra of Great Britain, the Barbican Youth Orchestra (under Sir Colin Davis), and the Chiltern Youth Chamber Orchestra.
 In compliment to her ‘cello studies, Ellie also studied conducting in 2009 under Natalia Luis-Bassa.
 She has learnt with Peter Adams, Julia Debruslais, Joy Lisney, Raphael Wallfisch, Sebastian Comberti, and Baroque specialist Roel Dieltiens.
 Ellie has been invited to take part in masterclasses with Hannah Roberts, Adrian Bradbury and Steven Doane.
 In 2019 she worked with Ruth Phillips, exploring technique through relaxation and breathing.
 Ellie now greatly enjoys balancing her technical studies with tuition from Alexander Technique specialists Dale Culliford and Patrick Gundry-White.